 Photographer and artist Tanja Hollander spent three days on campus with students recently exploring the intersection between art and social media (see photos here).
 She kicks off a new 5-year visiting artist program, the Grum Project, funded by a generous alumna.

-In her own work, Hollander asked the question, “Are you my real friend?” and set off to shoot formal portraits of her 626 Facebook friends.
+In her own work, Hollander asked the question, “Are you really my friend?” and set off to shoot formal portraits of her 626 Facebook friends.
 Some were close friends, many she barely knew or had never met.
 In all, she traveled for five years across the U.S. and around the world by car, boat, airplane, bike, and on foot, through the eye of a Texas hurricane and in the aftermath of the terror attacks in Paris, taking breathtaking photos all the while.

 As she spoke at Williston’s assembly, she asked students to consider, “What is a real friend?” and had them write their answer on a Post-It note.
 The notes, which students stuck to the rear wall of the chapel, bore honest and heartwarming responses, such as, “Someone who listens to my rants and loves me for me” and, “A real friend wants you to be happy.”
 Hollander then collected the notes and placed them on letter-size paper, and will scan them.
 She inserts keywords from each response into a database.